D2klaas/dzPortals/docs/documentation.md

 ### Properties:
 * disabled: zone gets excluded from calculation.
 The zone will stay in its initial state until disabled = false is set
-* outside: mark the zone aas outside.
+* outside: mark the zone as outside.
 Outside zones dont need areas.
 They will be activated when the camera is in no other zone.
 * blackList: Array of nodePath's.
 When the camera is in the zone any nodes defined in here will be immediately culled and excluded from any further processing.

 ## Area